Python-for-geo-people/exercise-3-aarila/README.md

 Here we practice looping over numbers and concatenating strings and numbers.

-a)
-Iterate over numbers 0-30 and print out text as follows:
+1. Iterate over numbers 0-30 and print out text as follows:

     Animal_0